 Channel Marketing Software – Why The Rapid Emergence?

-As the world gets more and more digitized, and technology touches every aspect of our lives, one evolution that is consistent across all segments of lives is software driven automation of work steps.
-Whether it’s in the connected home or connected work place or intelligent manufacturing processes or financial management, business automation is here to stay, and will only increase with time.
-Within this fundamental change the most recent evolution has been in the area of automated channel marketing software.
+As the world gets more and more digitized, and technology touches every aspect of our lives, one evolution that is consistent across all segments of lives is software-driven automation of work steps.
+Whether it’s in the connected home or connected workplace, intelligent manufacturing processes, financial management, and business automation are here to stay, and will only increase with time.
+Within this fundamental change, the most recent evolution has been in the area of automated channel marketing software.

 A brief summary of the evolution of enterprise automation software looks like this:

-- Phase 1 (Broad Enterprise Automation)- The first category of enterprise automation software has been in the area of Enterprise Resource Planning (ERP), which included Customer Relationship Management (CRM), Manufacturing Resource Management, Financial Resource Management, etc. This is where companies like SAP, Microsoft, Oracle and IBM have created technologies, and continue to dominate end-to-end automation and management of business processes.
-In this phase we also saw the evolution of Business Intelligence software that pulls data together from multiple systems to give a holistic view of the enterprise, with the goal here of enabling data-driven management decision-making and resource allocation.
+- Phase 1 (Broad Enterprise Automation)- The first category of enterprise automation software is in the area of Enterprise Resource Planning (ERP), which includes Customer Relationship Management (CRM), Manufacturing Resource Management, Financial Resource Management, etc. This is where companies like SAP, Microsoft, Oracle, and IBM have created technologies, and continue to dominate end-to-end automation and management of business processes.
+In this phase, we also saw the evolution of Business Intelligence software that pulls data together from multiple systems to give a holistic view of the enterprise, with the goal here of enabling data-driven management decision-making and resource allocation.

 So what is the state of the channel marketing automation software industry today, and where is it going?
 Here is a brief summary.